google/automl/lion/README.md

 ### **Diffusion model**

-- On diffusion models, \name{} exceeds AdamW in terms of the FID score and saves up to 2.3x the training compute.
+- On diffusion models, Lion exceeds AdamW in terms of the FID score and saves up to 2.3x the training compute.
 Left to right: 64x64, 128x128, 256x256 image generation trained on ImageNet.

 <img src="./fig/diffusion.png" width="100%">